Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Adjusting DPI Settings:

-• The Vengeance M60 features a high-DPI optical sensor with up to 5700 DPI.
-CUE allows users to customize these DPI settings to suit their preferences.
+The M60 comes with an optical sensor that can generate high-DPI of up to 5700 DPI.
+CUE allows users to the DPI settings completely according to their needs.

 2. Profile Management:

-• Profiles can be switched manually through the software or mapped to specific games or applications.
-This feature ensures that users have the right configuration for different scenarios.
+Profiles can be switched over manually via the software or can be based on games or applications.
+This function guarantees that the users have the correct configuration for different situations.

 Lighting and Aesthetics